-4. Consequences of Not Having a Manufacturing and Supply Agreement
+4. Why You Need a Manufacturing and Supply Agreement

 The honest truth of the matter is that many companies, even large corporations with impressive legal departments, have contracts that they don’t pay enough attention to.
 It’s routine for contracts such as manufacturing and supply to be drawn up, signed, and then filed away.
 That being said, there are a number of consequence of not having an agreement in place:

 Your business won’t have a concrete manufacturing and distribution timeline